ptrstn/koohii-suki/README.md

 # Koohii-Suki

-A python package to retrieve information from [Kanji Koohii](https://kanji.koohii.com/).
+A python package to retrieve stories from [Kanji Koohii](https://kanji.koohii.com/).

 ## Installation